-The solution, regardless of the cause, is to budget directly to the Credit Card Payment category.
+The solution, regardless of the cause, is to assign money directly to the Credit Card Payment category.

-- If you pay the card in full, budget until the Available amount matches the account balance.
+- If you pay the card in full, assign more until the Available amount matches the account balance.

-- If you carry debt, set a goal to pay it off over time.
+- If you carry debt, set a target to pay it off over time.

-- If you don’t have any dollars To be Budgeted, you'll need to move money from other categories.
+- If you don’t have any dollars Ready to Assign, you'll need to move money from other categories.

 Do you pay the card in full?

 If your Credit Card Payment category ended up red when you paid in full, it means there's a problem you can fix.
 Check out this article on When You Pay Your Card in Full!

 To avoid this in the future, never send a payment to the credit card for more than you have Available in your Credit Card Payment category.